Carlo Biado: Career

-In 2022, the trio of Johann Chua, Carlo Biado and Rubilen Amit emerged triumphant in the 2022 WPA World Teams Championship after sweeping Great Britain's Jayson Shaw, Kelly Fisher and Darren Appleton, 3–0, in the final in Klagenfurt, Austria.
-On the road to the finals, team Philippines conquered team Poland, 3–1, in the quarterfinals then outlasted team Germany in the semis, 3–2, in a shootout battle.
+In 2022, the trio of Johann Chua, Carlo Biado and Rubilen Amit emerged victorious in the 2022 WPA World Teams Championship after whitewashing Great Britain's Jayson Shaw, Kelly Fisher and Darren Appleton 3–0 in the final in Klagenfurt, Austria.
+On the road to the finals, team Philippines beat team Poland 3–1 in the quarter-finals, before outlasting team Germany in the semis, 3–2, in a shootout battle.
 With the win, they gave the Philippines its first world team ten-ball title after runner-up finishes in 2010 and 2014, the last time the tournament was held before it was revived in 2022.

-In 2024, Biado snapped his first World Nineball Tour ranking event title of the year after taking down young star Bernie Regalario, 13–7, to win the 2nd Universal Chinese Taipei Open in an all-Filipino final championship match held at the Hulks Billiard Hall in Taipei City, Taiwan.
-Despite losing his first match, Biado clawed his way back from the losers bracket to go 8–1 in the 96-player field tournament.
+In 2024, Biado secured his first World Nineball Tour ranking event title of the year, after defeating Bernie Regalario 13–7 to win the second Universal Chinese Taipei Open in an all-Filipino final championship match held at the Hulks Billiard Hall in Taipei, Taiwan.
+After losing his first match, Biado fought his way back from the losers bracket to go 8–1 in the 96-player field tournament.

 Also in 2024, Biado defeated Naoyuki Ōi of Japan 4–1, 3–4, 4–2, and 4–1 to win the WPA World Ten-ball Championship held at the Rio All Suite Hotel and Casino in Las Vegas, Nevada.
 Biado also reached the final of the Las Vegas Open a week prior, but was defeated by fellow countryman Lee Vann Corteza.

-Biado won the inaugural Ho Chi Minh City Open Championship in Hồ Xuân Hương Gymnasium, Vietnam in September 29, 2024, defeating Mario He of Austria 13–8 and took home $35,000 (1.9m) in prize money.
+Biado won the inaugural Ho Chi Minh City Open Championship in Hồ Xuân Hương Gymnasium, Vietnam on September 29, 2024, defeating Mario He of Austria 13–8 and took home $35,000 (1.9m) in prize money.

-In October 18, 2024, Carlo Biado and his teammates won the inaugural Reyes Cup held at the Ninoy Aquino Stadium in Manila, Philippines.
-He, along with Johann Chua, Aloysius Yapp, Dương Quốc Hoàng, and Ko Pin Yi, made up team Asia, coached by one of the most accomplished players in pool and tournament namesake Efren Reyes.
-Team Asia defeated its European counterpart, consisting of Jayson Shaw, Mickey Krause, Eklent Kaçi, David Alcaide and Francisco Sánchez Ruíz, with a 11–6 final score.
+On October 18, 2024, Carlo Biado and his teammates won the inaugural Reyes Cup held at the Ninoy Aquino Stadium in Manila, Philippines.
+He, along with Johann Chua, Aloysius Yapp, Dương Quốc Hoàng, and Ko Pin Yi, made up team Asia, coached by Efren Reyes.
+Team Asia defeated its European counterpart, consisting of Jayson Shaw, Mickey Krause, Eklent Kaçi, David Alcaide and Francisco Sánchez Ruiz, with a 11–6 final score.

-In 2025, Biado dethroned world number one and defending champion Fedor Gorst of USA with a 15–13 final victory to become the only Filipino player to win the World Nine-ball Championship twice.
+In 2025, Biado defeated world number one and defending champion Fedor Gorst of USA with a 15–13 final victory to become the only Filipino player to win the World Nine-ball Championship twice.
 Biado took home prize money of $250,000.

+Personal life

+Biado is married to a woman named Niecky with whom he has five children.
+He is a resident of Muntinlupa.